Liberty University: College of Applied Studies and Academic Success

 Liberty University's College of Applied Studies and Academic Success houses the Academic Success Center, the Eagle Scholar's Program, Technical Studies, Continuing Education, and Success Courses.

 Technical studies and trades

 Along with over 15 other associate programs, Liberty offers vocational education with various associate degrees in carpentry; electrical; heating, ventilation, air conditioning (HVAC); plumbing; and welding.
 These trades are approved by the National Center for Construction Education and Research.

 Student outcomes

-According to the College Scorecard, Liberty University has a graduation rate of 34%.
-Median salary after attending ranges from $11,455 (AA in Teacher Education) to $72,022 (Electrical Engineering).
-54% earn more than a high school graduate.
-Of those repaying student loans two years after entering repayment, 26% were in forbearance, 25% were not making progress, 14% were making progress, 14% were in deferment, 9% defaulted, 5% were paid in full, 5% were delinquent, and 2% had their loans discharged.
+According to the College Scorecard, Liberty University has a graduation rate of 44% (Midpoint for all 4-yr Colleges: 59%).
+Median salary 10 years after attending is $57,000 (Midpoint for 4-yr Colleges: $60,377), with B.S.
+Air Transportation being the highest-earning major, earning a median salary of $102,096 after 4 years.
+64% earn more than a high school graduate.
+Of those repaying student undergraduate federal loans two years after entering repayment, 26% were in forbearance, 25% were not making progress, 14% were making progress, 14% were in deferment, 9% defaulted, 5% were paid in full, 5% were delinquent, and 2% had their loans discharged.